Kelvin Smith Library

 Step 11: Rotate the rectangle.
 Move the Selection tool to the outside of the rectangle's corner, which will make the Rotate tool available.

-Step 12: Find the additional tools on the left-side toolbar by holding the Shift Key and clicking on any one of the tools.
+Step 12: Find the additional tools on the left-side toolbar by clicking and holding any one of the desired tools.

 Step 13: Find the layers menu on the right side of the Workspace on the right-side tool bar.
 The Layer Tool allows you to move objects to the foreground or background.